varnish/libvmod-memcached/README.rst

 DESCRIPTION
 ===========

-Varnish vmod using libmemcached to access memcached servers
+Varnish vmod using libmemcached to access memcached servers.

-Implements the basic memcached operations of get, set, incr, decr.

 FUNCTIONS
 =========